 ASC clients (except those that direct brokerage) and those ASM clients sub-advised by ASC that do not have broker-sponsored wrap accounts (together, "Soft Dollar Clients") generate all of the soft dollar credits available to ASC and ASM through their portfolio transactions.
 Some ASM clients direct their brokerage and therefore do not generate soft dollar credits through their portfolio transactions.
-The broker-sponsored wrap accounts of ASM that are sub-advised by ASC do not generate soft dollar credits through their portfolio transactions.
 The broker-sponsored wrap accounts of ASM that are sub-advised by ASC do not generate soft dollar credits through their portfolio transactions (together with the directed brokerage clients, "Non-Soft Dollar Clients").
-However, research purchased by ASC and ASM using soft dollar credits benefits both Soft Dollar Clients and Non-Soft Dollar Clients in different amounts due to, among other things, differences in trading volume.
+However, research purchased by ASC and ASM using soft dollar credits benefits both Soft Dollar Clients and Non-Soft Dollar Clients generate soft dollar credits in different amounts due to, among other things, differences in trading volume.
 ASC and ASM do not seek to allocate soft dollar benefits among client accounts proportionately to the soft dollar credits the accounts generate.
 There is a conflict of interest between Soft Dollar Clients and Non-Soft Dollar Clients when ASC and ASM use research and brokerage services obtained using soft dollar credits generated by Soft Dollar Client transactions for the benefit of Non-Soft Dollar Clients.
-Similarly, there is a conflict of interest among Soft Dollar Clients when ASC and ASM use research and brokerage services obtained using soft dollar credits for the benefit of Soft Dollar Clients disproportionately to how such soft dollar credits were generated.
+Similarly, there is a conflict of interest among Soft Dollar Clients when ASC and ASM use research and brokerage services obtained using soft dollar credits generated by Soft Dollar Clients for the benefit of Soft Dollar Clients disproportionately to how such soft dollar credits were generated.
 Neither ASC nor ASM, nor any ASC clients or ASM clients, will reimburse Soft Dollar Clients for their proportionate amount of soft dollar credits used to obtain research and brokerage services that benefit other ASC clients or ASM clients.

-Research and brokerage services obtained using soft dollar credits is in addition to and not in lieu of services required to be performed by ASM and investment advisory fees are not reduced as a consequence of the receipt of such supplemental research information.
+Research and brokerage services obtained using soft dollar credits are in addition to and not in lieu of services required to be performed by ASM and investment advisory fees are not reduced as a consequence of the receipt of such supplemental research information.
 Because commission rates in the United States are negotiable, ASM's and ASC's selection of broker-dealers on the basis of considerations which are not limited to applicable commission rates may at times result in a client being charged higher transaction costs than it would otherwise obtain.
 Nonetheless, ASM's decision on which broker-dealer to utilize will be fully driven by a concerted effort to seek best execution.
 Research services received from broker-dealers are supplemental to ASM's own research effort and, when utilized, are subject to internal analysis before being incorporated by ASM into its investment process.